meghnanegi02/Word_Counter/README.md

 <br>

 ## Overview
 This is a simple web-based word counter application created using HTML, CSS, and JavaScript.
 The application allows users to input text into a textarea, and it provides real-time statistics about the entered text, including character count, word count, sentence count, paragraph count, and estimated reading time.
-Additionally, it displays the top keywords present in the text.<br><br.
+Additionally, it displays the top keywords present in the text.<br><br>

 ## Features
 Character count<br>